gabsn/go-perf/README.md

-# go-tracer-perf
+# go-perf
-Deploy different versions of a go application to compare their performance thanks to datadog go expvar metrics.
+Deploy different versions of a go application in a real environment and visualize their performance in datadog thanks to expvar metrics.

 # Usage